helmutgranda/nextjs-helmutgranda/posts/transform-black-into-any-given-color-with-css-filters.md

 ---
 layout: post
-image: img/transform.jpg
 author: [Helmut]
-excerpt: How to transform black into any given color using only CSS filters
+exc: How to transform black into any given color using only CSS filters
 title: "Transform black into any given color with CSS filters"
 date: "2019-07-11"
 categories: